What is Mail and Wire Fraud?

 The Department of Justice has a webpage on Mail Fraud and Wire Fraud.
 These provide a great deal of detail on these two crimes.

-Why These Charges are So Common
+Why are These Charges So Common

 Federal prosecutors frequently "stack" mail and wire fraud charges on top of other white-collar allegations, such as healthcare fraud, securities fraud, or money laundering.
 The reason is simple: the "jurisdictional hook."
 We see cases that involve billings from doctors to Medi-Cal or Medicare which we view as simple billing disputes.
 We have cases where our doctors bill one code and the insurance company thinks that a lower paying code was appropriate.
 If the insurance company or third party administrator for Medi-Cal/Medicare claims can convince the federal prosecutors that there is fraud, a simple billing dispute becomes a federal crime simply because bills were put in the mail or submitted by the internet.
 To bring a case into federal court, the government only needs to prove that you used an electronic device or the mail system at some point during the alleged scheme.
 Even an incidental email or a single mailed invoice can be enough to trigger a federal indictment with huge federal penalties.